FloraFinder.com

 Comments: Describes over 1500 species of wildflowers found in portions of the southern and southwestern United States.
 Employs black & white line drawings, and some paintings, pointing out identifying features with arrows.
 Plants are presented by flower color, then organized by other identifying features such as flower shape, family, or seed appearence.
 Text descriptions are short, but focused on positive identification.

-Peterson Field Guides: A Field Guide to Wildflowers of Northeastern and North Central North America
+Peterson Field Guides: Wildflowers—Northeastern and North Central North America

 Author(s): Peterson, Roger Tory, McKenny, Margaret